What is the Equation of A Circle: Its Derivation and Forms

 Maths Conic Sections Logo

-What is Circle?
+What is the Equation of Circle?

-The simplest form of the equation of a circle is when the circle’s centre lies at the origin (0, 0).
 Let the centre of the circle be at a fixed point C (h, k) and the length of the radius be equal to r.
 If P(x, y) be the moving point on the circle, we have the definition | CP| = r.
-Therefore the equation is:
+Therefore, the equation is:

 Some Particular Cases

-If the origin lies on the circle then h2+k2 = r2, and so the equation of the circle in this case is x2+y2 -2hx -2ky = 0.
+• If the origin lies on the circle, then h2+k2 = r2, and so the equation of the circle in this case is x2+y2 -2hx -2ky = 0.

 General Equation of a Circle